Christendom College has had 45 years to create and nurture many traditions and activities that are beloved by students.

 Shield of Roses

 A student-run pro-life club (and the oldest club on campus), members of Shield of Roses travel to a Planned Parenthood clinic in the D.C. metropolitan area every Saturday morning during the academic year to pray in front of it and offer counseling to women considering abortions.
+The club also hosts a semesterly Mega Shield event, which invites the entire college to prayerfully protest abortion.

 Front Royal Walk for Life